-February 28, 2025 August 31, 2024

-Fair value of assets transferred from Level 2 to Level 1
+For the periods ended February 28, 2025 and August 31, 2024, there were no transfers of financial assets and liabilities from Level 2 to Level 1.

-during the period (\$000s) 2

 Reconciliation of financial asset and liability movement - Level 3

 The Pool did not hold any Level 3 investments at the beginning of, during, or at the end of either reporting period.